MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update.md

 ### Update your extension during the certification step

-You may edit and update your extension submission when the extension is in certification stage before it is published to the store.
-You may check the status of your extension on the Dashboard associated with your listing on [Partner Center][MicrosoftPartnerCenter].
+You may update your extension submission when the extension is in the certification stage and before it is published to the Microsoft Store.
+To check the status of your extension, go to the dashboard associated with your listing on [Partner Center][MicrosoftPartnerCenter].

 The following list describes three scenarios in which updates are needed to extensions.